morgen-peschke/trans-factsheet/README.md

     * Whatcott was spreading anti-trans misinformation in general, specifically targeting Oger who was running for political office at the time and lost by a small margin
     * [Original source](http://www.westcoastleaf.org/wp-content/uploads/2019/03/58_Oger_v_Whatcott_No_7_2019_BCHRT_58.pdf)
-      in regards to this case, provides more context — C-16 not cited in it, aside from the _Canadian Human Rights Act_ being brought up _once_ in 104 pages
+      in regard to this case, provides more context — C-16 not cited in it, aside from the _Canadian Human Rights Act_ being brought up _once_ in 104 pages

 ---